+Code ISS-4352

+Weight of the Course 8 EC

+Period TERM 3

 Course Leader Jeff Handmaker

-Lecturers Jeff Handmaker and Guest Lecturers
+Lecturers Jeff Handmaker and guest lecturers

-Teaching Methods Interactive Lectures, Workshops, Presentations
+Teaching Methods Interactive lectures, workshops, presentations

-Modes of Assessment Presentation (15%); short assignment (25%); essay:
+Modes of Assessment Presentation (10%), reflective workshop assignment (30%),

+poster (10%), essay (50%)

 What is the potential for mobilising rights to lead to social justice?
 How can we distinguish this from other (oppressive) uses of law?
+How do law-users and legal professionals regard law as a social phenomenon?
 How can a critical analysis of legal mobilization lead to more strategic interventions?
-By the end of the course, students will understand how the mobilizing of rights as part of social justice claims involves values, institutions, legal processes and other socio-political transformations over time.
-Students will study the potential of legal and other forms of rights-based mobilization to challenge social exclusion, international crimes and other violations and injustices.
+By the end of the course, students will understand how the enforcement and mobilizing of rights obligations as part of social justice claims involves values, institutions, legal processes and other socio-political transformations over time.
+Students will evaluate the potential of legal and other forms of rights-based mobilization to challenge social exclusion, international crimes and other violations and injustices.
 Through interactive learning, we will emphasise the importance of strategic alliances, participation and networks for the advancement of human rights and social justice.
-Students will also gain insight into the complexities of rights and justice advocacy at global, regional, state/national and local-levels and be introduced to an analytical framework for researching legal mobilization and lawfare.
+Students will also gain insight into the complexities of rights and justice advocacy at global, regional, state/national and local-levels and be introduced to advocacy skills and an analytical framework for researching legal mobilization.

 Human rights don't realise themselves.
 Something needs to happen, and therein lies a major dilemma.
-States are both envisaged as the primary protectors at human rights, while simultaneously being the most significant violators, whether through direct actions or through their indirect support of other violators (such as corporations), including the use of lawfare.
-In part A of this course, we alternate between interactive lectures and participatory workshops, exploring interactions between law and collective action, and develop two main analytical lenses to explain the potential and challenges of law-based advocacy, or legal mobilization.
-The first lens draws on social movement theory (from legal/political opportunity structures to cause lawyering).
-The second lens presents a strategic approach to law-based claims.
-Both draw on rightsbased approaches to understanding social justice advocacy (from locally-grounded initiatives to transnational movements).
-In part B of the course, case studies allow us to analyse how legal mobilization as a practice tries to influence law-making processes, how the law constrains collective action and how existing laws and institutions can be leveraged to realize social change and improve their situations.
+States are both envisaged as the primary protectors at human rights, while simultaneously being the most significant violators.
+In part A of this course, we alternate between interactive lectures and participatory workshops, exploring interactions between law and other social phenomena, as well as the possibilities for collective action.
+We introduce socio-legal concepts of legal consciousness and legal culture to explain the gap between legal rules and "law in action".
+We then develop three main analytical lenses to explain the potential and challenges of law-based advocacy, or legal mobilization.
+The first lens draws on Rights-Based Approaches.
+The second lens draws on social movement theory (from legal/political opportunity structures to cause lawyering).
+The third lens presents a multi-faceted, analytical approach to strategic, law-based claims.
+Through these lenses, we analyse a range of tactics emanating from rights-based, social justice praxis (from locally-grounded initiatives to transnational movements).
+We also explore debates in critical constitutionalism and Third World Approaches to International Law (TWAIL).
+In part B of the course, case studies allow us to deepen our understanding of how legal mobilization as a practice seeks to influence law-making, how law can constrain collective action and how existing laws and institutions can be leveraged to realize socially transformative change, even in what appear to be unpromising circumstances.
 We explore concrete examples from around the world.
-We study how especially economic and social rights, but also civil and political rights can be organised from below, including among socially excluded groups, as well as with support from legal and non-legal advocacy.
-The course encourages critical reflections and in what can seem unpromising circumstances, some prospective for social transformation.
-Assignments (the first two of which are linked) comprise an application of how legal mobilization can be understood as a practice, concept, analytical approach.
+We study how economic and social rights, and civil and political rights can be mobilised from below.
+The course encourages critical reflections, also in relation to one's researcher-positionality.
+Assignments, including experiential learning, comprise an application of how legal mobilization can be understood as a practice, concept, analytical approach.